balvig/chili/README.md

 ### Adding new resources

-Go to the extension's directory and use `rails g scaffold Like`.
-The new resource will be namespaced to SocialExt::Like and automounted in the main app at `/chili/social_extension/likes`, but only accessible when active_if is true.
+Run `rails g scaffold Like` within the extension's directory.
+The new resource will be namespaced to SocialExtension::Like and automounted in the main app at `/chili/social_extension/likes`, but only accessible when active_if is true.
 All the rules for using [isolated engine models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.